wetware/casm/specs/pex.md

 1. **Persistence.**  Items should remain in the cache until they have been explicitly evicted or replaced with suitable alternatives.
 Avoid explicit timeouts and ttls, which can make partitions permanent.

-2. **Partition-Resistance.**  The cache should remain valid during a partiton and peers in one partiton should be slow to evict peers in othe another.
+2. **Partition-Resistance.**  The cache should remain valid during a partiton and the speed at which peers in one partiton evict peers in othe another should be controllable.

 3. **Liveness.**  Changes to host addresses should quickly propagate through the network.
 Dead peers should eventually disappear from cache.
 New records should overwrite old records.

 4. **Unbiased Sampling.**  Peers should be equally likely to appear in a given cache instance.
 This is essential to prevent the formation of partitions and to avoid overloading peers when partitions merge.

-5. **Resource Efficiency.**  The cache algorithm must use CPU,  RAM, disk storage and network bandwidth sparingly.
-Resource use should also be bounded.
-Scalability.
-The global system should stabilize in better-than-linear time.

-6. **Resource Efficiency.**  The cache algorithm must use CPU,  RAM, disk storage and network bandwidth sparingly.
-Resource use should also be bounded.

-7. **Scalability.**  The global system should stabilize in better-than-linear time.
+5. **Scalability.**  The global system should stabilize in better-than-linear time.

 Crucially, the PubSub router and the Kademlia DHT fail to satisfy one or more of these requirements.